terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 ### End-Block

 At the end of every block, the oracle module checks whether it's the last block of the `VotePeriod`.
-If it is, it runs the [Voting Procedure](#voting-procedure):
+If it is the last block, the [voting procedure](#voting-procedure) is run:

-1. All current active Luna exchange rates are purged from the store
+1. All current active Luna exchange rates are purged from the store.

 2. Received votes are organized into ballots by denomination.
-Abstained votes, as well as votes by inactive or jailed validators are ignored
+Abstained votes, as well as votes by inactive or jailed validators, are ignored.

-3. Denominations not meeting the following requirements will be dropped:
+3. Denominations that do not meet the following requirements are dropped:

-   - Must appear in the permitted denominations in [`Whitelist`](#whitelist)
+   - Must appear in the permitted denominations in [`Whitelist`](#whitelist).
-   - Ballot for denomination must have at least [`VoteThreshold`](#votethreshold) total vote power
+   - Ballot for denomination must have at least [`VoteThreshold`](#votethreshold) total vote power.
-   - Choose `ReferenceTerra` with the highest voter turnout
+   - Choose `ReferenceTerra` with the highest voter turnout.

 4. For each remaining `denom` with a passing ballot:

    - Tally up votes with [Compute Cross Exchange Rate](#compute-cross-exchange-rate) and find the weighted median exchange rate and winners with [`tally()`](#tally).
-   - Iterate through winners of the ballot and add their weight to their running total
+   - Iterate through winners of the ballot and add their weight to their running total.
    - Set the Luna exchange rate on the blockchain for that Luna<>`denom` with `k.SetLunaExchangeRate()`.
    - Emit a `exchange_rate_update` event.

-5. Count up the validators who [missed](#slashing) the Oracle vote and increase the appropriate miss counters
+5. Count the validators who [missed](#slashing) the oracle vote, and increase the appropriate miss counters.

-6. If at the end of a [`SlashWindow`](#slashwindow), penalize validators who have missed more than the penalty threshold (submitted fewer valid votes than [`MinValidPerWindow`](#minvalidperwindow))
+6. If at the end of a [`SlashWindow`](#slashwindow), penalize validators who have missed more than the penalty threshold (i.e. submitted fewer valid votes than [`MinValidPerWindow`](#minvalidperwindow)).

-7. Distribute rewards to ballot winners with [`k.RewardBallotWinners()`](#krewardballotwinners)
+7. Distribute rewards to ballot winners with [`k.RewardBallotWinners()`](#krewardballotwinners).

-8. Clear all prevotes (except ones for the next `VotePeriod`) and votes from the store
+8. Clear all prevotes except the prevotes for the next `VotePeriod` and votes from the store.

 ::: details Events